schittir/llvm-project/clang/docs/LanguageExtensions.rst

 The value of this builtin is computed entirely at compile time, so it can be used in constant expressions.
-This value encodes lambda functions based on a stable numbering order in which they appears their local declaration contexts.
+This value encodes lambda functions based on a stable numbering order in which they appear in their local declaration contexts.
-If numbering varies across the host and device sides, the device local ordering is picked for naming/mangling.
+Once this builtin is evaluated in a constexpr context, it is erroneous to use it in an instantiation which changes its value.

-In order to produce the unique name, the current implementation of the bultin uses ItaniumMangler to mark all the lambdas required to name the SYCL kernel and emits ``10000`` plus the aforementioned stable local ordering number of the respective lambdas.
+In order to produce the unique name, the current implementation of the bultin uses Itanium mangling even if the host compilation may use a different name mangling scheme at runtime.
+The mangler mark all the lambdas required to name the SYCL kernel and emits ``10000`` plus the aforementioned stable local ordering number of the respective lambdas.
 The resulting pattern is demanglable.
+Here ``10000`` is to serve as an obvious visual differentiator from ordinary lambdas; not emitted when non-lambda types are passed to the builtin.

 **Syntax**:

 .. code-block:: c

-  const char* __builtin_unique_stable_name(type arg)
+  // Computes a unique stable name for the given type. constexpr const char * __builtin_unique_stable_name( type-id );

+  // Computes a unique stable name for the type of the given expression. constexpr const char * __builtin_unique_stable_name( expression );

 Multiprecision Arithmetic Builtins
 ----------------------------------